T

 Insider tips

-• Utilize Auckland's public transport (buses, ferries) to save money and avoid parking hassles.
+• Utilize Auckland's public transport (buses, ferries) to save on taxi fares.

 • Book popular activities and restaurants in advance, especially during peak season.